H-1B Visa Requirements and Application Process

 Introduction

-The H1B is a special visa that allows foreign nationals to enter the United States to perform “specialty occupations.”
-A specialty occupation is one that requires, at minimum, a bachelor’s degree or enough work experience that could equate a degree.
+The H-1B is a special visa that allows foreign nationals to enter the United States to perform “specialty occupations.”
+A specialty occupation is one that generally requires, at minimum, a bachelor’s degree (or higher) in a specific specialty or its equivalent, which may be demonstrated through a combination of education and qualifying, specialized work experience, depending on the specific facts and evidence.

-The H1B is a special visa that allows foreign nationals to perform specialty occupations in the United States.
+The H-1B is a special visa that allows foreign nationals to perform specialty occupations in the United States, subject to H1B visa requirements.
 This work can be in - but is not limited to - any of the following fields:

 • architecture, engineering, mathematics, physical sciences, social sciences, medicine, health, education, business, law, accounting, theology, and the arts.

-If an argument exists that the position requires a bachelor’s degree, then you may be eligible for an H1B.
-The work can be either full-time or part-time.
+If the position requires a bachelor’s degree, you may be eligible under H1B visa requirements.
+The work can be either full-time or part-time under H1B visa requirements.
 Each fiscal year there are 65,000 H-1B visas available under the regular cap, plus an additional 20,000 reserved for beneficiaries holding U.S. master’s (or higher) degrees.
 These caps apply only to “cap-subject” petitions from qualifying employers; many petitions (such as for certain nonprofits and research institutions) are exempt from the annual numerical limit.
-Recent regulatory changes (including a new one-time $100,000 fee for certain new petitions) may affect overall petition cost and employer obligations.
+Recent policy changes have affected petition costs and employer obligations.
+USCIS guidance following the Sept.
+19, 2025 Presidential Proclamation requires a one-time $100,000 supplemental payment to accompany certain new H-1B petitions for beneficiaries outside the United States submitted on or after 12:01 a.m.
+ET on Sept.
+21, 2025, unless an exception applies.
+Employers should confirm current applicability, exceptions, and whether the proclamation has been extended or modified on USCIS.gov before filing.

 H-1B status is generally granted for up to three years initially, with a possible extension of up to three more years (for a typical maximum of six years).
-Under certain circumstances (for example, if an employment-based green-card process is underway) further extensions beyond six years may be possible.
+Some cases may allow extensions beyond six years, depending on H1B visa requirements.
 Those on an H1B are eligible to bring their dependent spouse and children.
 These dependents would hold H4 status.

-H1B visa holders are eligible to change employers.
+H1B visa holders may change employers if they satisfy H1B visa requirements.
 But they must meet certain requirements.
-H1B beneficiaries may also pursue permanent immigration status.
+H1B beneficiaries may also pursue permanent immigration status while meeting H1B visa requirements.
 This is because it is a dual intent visa.

 There are many benefits to having an H1B visa.
 Here are just a few: